SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

             apt install --no-install-recommends -y build-essential gcc && \
             apt clean && rm -rf /var/lib/apt/lists/*
         RUN pip install wandb
-        COPY s4_debugging_and_logging/exercise_files/wandb_tester.py wandb_tester.py
+        COPY wandb_tester.py wandb_tester.py
         ENTRYPOINT ["python", "-u", "wandb_tester.py"]
         ```

-        please take a look at the script being copied into the image and afterwards build the docker image.
+        and a new script called `wandb_tester.py` that contains the following code

+        ```python
+        --8<-- "s4_debugging_and_logging/exercise_files/wandb_tester.py"
+        ```

+        and then build the docker image.
+These two files are just a very minimal setup to test that we can authenticate
+        a docker container with Wandb.

-    3. When we want to run the image, what we need to do is including a environment variables that contains the API key
+    3. When we want to run the image, what we need to do is including an environment variable that contains the API key
         we generated.
 This will then authenticate the docker container with the wandb server:

         ```bash